a2pr/lean-tech-challegue/work-journal.md

 ## Steps follow

+- Start new github repo [x]
-- Sent questions about database considerations and considerations for new quotes when force refresh
+- Sent questions about database considerations and considerations for new quotes when force refresh [x]
+- Init project in repo [x]
+- Install laravel [x]
 - initialize sqlite database
 ....
 - Install docker to work in different machines